mccalderonc/P_hastatus_Consistentlong-distance_foragingflights/README.md

 ### Consistent long-distance foraging flights across years and seasons at colony level in a Neotropical bat

-The code presents the analysis workflow to test how Phyllostomus hastatus show consistent foraging flights across years and colonies.
-The code requires personal log in information of movebank and stadia maps.
+The code presents the analysis workflow to test how Phyllostomus hastatus shows consistent foraging flights across years and colonies.
+The code requires personal login information for movebank and stadia maps.

 The code follows as: